sensu/http-checks/README.md

 #### Note(s)

-* When using `--redirect-ok` it affects both the string search and status check functionality.
+* When using `--redirect-ok` it affects both the string search and status checkfunctionality.
   - For a string search, if true, it searches for the string in the eventual destination.
   - For a status check, if false, receiving a redirect will return a `warning` status.
 If true, it will return an `ok` status.